conda/ceps/cep-3.md

 comply with the existing `conda` integration test suite.

-Any potential backward incompatibilities discovered as part of this work require formal documentation to be shared with the Conda users and also inform the decision making around the status as an experimental solver.
+Any potential backward incompatibilities discovered as part of this work require formal documentation to be shared with the conda users and also inform the decision making around the status as an experimental solver.